-The Simms/Mann Institute supports Hold On To Your Music Foundation and Mona Golabak’s theatrical production of The Pianist of Willesden Lane.
-Based on the best-selling book, The Children of Willesden Lane, The Pianist of Willesden Lane tells the story of Golabek’s mother, an Austrian refugee who escaped the Nazis aboard the Kindertransport to England.
-A musical prodigy, the teenage Lisa Jura went on to win a music scholarship to the London Royal Academy during World War II and became an inspiration to all she met.
-The performances at Cortines High School in Los Angeles coincided with the seventy-sixth anniversary of Kristallnacht, the 1938 Nazi attacks on Jewish businesses and homes.
+The Simms/Mann Institute supported Hold On To Your Music Foundation and Mona Golabak’s theatrical production of The Pianist of Willesden Lane.
+Based on the best-selling book, The Children of Willesden Lane, the production tells the story of Golabek’s mother, an Austrian refugee who escaped the Nazis and went on to earn a name for herself as a musical prodigy and scholarship recipient at the London Royal Academy during World War II.